Balco alloy

 Balco is a nickel-iron alloy with a thermal conductivity similar to nickel but twice the resistivity.
 It is used for making low cost resistance temperature sensors.
 It consists of 70% nickel and 30% iron.

 Balco is Carpenter Technology Corporation's brand name for this alloy consisting of 70% nickel and 30% iron.
 It is also sold by Harrison as "Hytemco".
 Its principal use is for resistance thermometers (resistance temperature detectors).
 These change their electrical resistances as a predictable function of temperature, making it useful as a thermometer with electrical output.
 Balco has a temperature coefficient of resistance of 0.00518 Ω/Ω/°C nearly as high as that of pure nickel (0.00672) but with much better linearity.
 It is also mechanically strong and fairly corrosion resistant.

-Pure platinum is preferred for the most precise resistance temperature detectorsD elements in spite of its price and lower temperature coefficient (0.00385).
+Pure platinum is preferred for the most precise resistance temperature detector elements in spite of its price and lower temperature coefficient (0.00385).
 This is because of its long-term stability and repeatability.